Medical intern. World Science Scholar. Biotechnology researcher. Operation Smile leader. Virginia Aerospace Science and Technology student.

 She also applied to multiple schools in the early decision round, which gave her time to spread out her work instead of focusing it all during the regular decision period.

-As for the future, Hovanessian plans to complete her bachelor’s and master’s degrees in three years.
+As for the future, Hovanessian plans to complete both her bachelor’s and master’s degrees in three years.
 She decided to commit to Princeton University to study computer and electrical engineering.
-Her teachers have followed her journey and are proud of where she is today.
+Many of her teachers have followed her journey and are proud of where she is today.

 “In terms of growth, that entire group [Class of 2024] has grown tremendously,” said English teacher and Class of 2024 co-sponsor Thomas Stewart.